★★★★★ (4.99 of 5 stars) trusted by 60.000 customers

 3. Follow a Guided Practice

-Choose a Yoga Nidra audio or app (there are many free options available) and press play.
-The guide will lead you through stages of the practice—typically including:
+Choose a Yoga Nidra audio or app (many free options are available) and press play.
+The guide will lead you through the classic stages:

-• Body scan (moving awareness through different parts of the body)
+• Body scan — moving awareness gently through every part of the body

-• Breath awareness (softening the breath and nervous system)
+• Breath awareness — softening the breath and calming the nervous system

-• Visualization (gentle imagery to quiet the mind)
+• Visualization — light, soothing imagery to quiet the mind

-Let yourself be led, even if your thoughts wander.
-There’s no need to "do it right"—simply listen and relax.
+Let yourself be carried along.
+There is no need to “do it right” — simply listen and relax.

 4. Let the Practice End Naturally

-At the end, you’ll be gently guided back to waking awareness.
-Move slowly, stretch if needed, and take a moment to notice how you feel.
-If you're doing Yoga Nidra before bed, feel free to drift into sleep.
+At the close, you will be gently guided back to waking awareness.
+Move slowly, stretch if needed and take a moment to notice how you feel.
+If you practise before bed, it is perfectly fine to drift straight into sleep.

 Make It Yours

-Yoga Nidra isn’t just a sleep tool, it’s a reset button for modern life.
-Use it to wind down before bed, recharge between meetings, or soothe anxiety when it strikes.
-No equipment, no expertise, just intention, presence, and breath.
+Yoga Nidra is more than a sleep tool — it is a reset button for modern life.
+Use it to wind down before bed, recharge between meetings or soothe anxiety the moment it arises.
+No equipment, no expertise, just intention, presence and breath.

 Your body already knows how to rest.
 Yoga Nidra simply reminds it.